DiddoBoi/GrowtopiaServer-Latest/README.md

 Fixing Full Inventory when claim GrowPass :
 - /find and then get any item

+Lazy/don't know how to build?
+You can use this :

 Fixing Down After Register :
 You can fix that issue with this way :
 - Create new folder named "players"